Sabrinas Organizing

 When is the best time to start decluttering?

 The best time to start your to-do tasks is during the spring.
-Many recycling and donation events and yard sales are happening during this time to help you get motivated to get rid of things.
+Many recycling and donation events, as well as yard sales, are happening during this time to help motivate you to declutter.

-Where can I donate and recycle the purged things?
+Where can I donate and recycle the items that have been purged?

 I have lots of resources to help you donate and recycle unwanted items.
 Below are the title of the post and the link.
 Feel free to visit each post below when you have a pile of things needing removal.